psid23/TopicBox/README.md

 [![Hack Together: Microsoft Graph and .NET](https://img.shields.io/badge/Microsoft%20-Hack--Together-orange?style=for-the-badge&logo=microsoft)](https://github.com/microsoft/hack-together)

 # Topic Box
-This is an ASP.NET Core Razor Productivity Tool that utilizes the Microsoft Graph.NET SDK to filter emails by your favorite topics.
+This is an ASP.NET Core Razor Pages Productivity Tool that utilizes the Microsoft Graph.NET SDK to filter emails by your favorite topics.

 This is a basic version with scope to add further features and usability enhancements.